Sales enablement software options are multiplying.

 3 Questions to Ask for the Best Sales Enablement Software

-The goal is to select software that achieves said alignment.
+The goal is to select software that achieves said alignment and helps your team with retail sales execution.
 This tool should also help you analyze tactics and help them move toward best solutions.
 At Business 2 Community, marketing professional Jeff Day shares three questions to ask of every sales enablement tool.

 Want to increase your sales right now?

 Does the software work for clients, too?
-You don’t want to have to create a separate platform for clients to consume your sales content.
+You don’t want to have to create a separate content management system for clients to consume your sales content.
 That’s a waste of time and resources.
 Instead, your prospects needs to access content through your sales enablement software.
 This is in addition to handling internal communications.
 As Day writes, the platform should be “efficient, inviting, and even elegant.”

 Does the software deliver data that you can use?
-Day insists that your software should be able to measure how well your content strategy works—and how well your team can execute it.
+Your content management system should be able to measure how well your content strategy works—and how well your team can execute it.
 Sales enablement software should also measure individual clients’ use of the content.

 Thanks to Tenfold for sharing their thoughts.
 See the the original article here: